ctdgunner/vs-code-server/README.md

 ## Security Notes

-- SSH uses key-based authentication only (passwords disabled)
+- SSH uses password authentication with default password `password`
+- **Change the default password immediately** for security
 - Container runs as root (suitable for development environments)
-- For production use, consider running as non-root user
+- For production use, consider running as non-root user and using key-based authentication
-- Keep your SSH private keys secure and never commit them to version control

 ## License